What is cellulitis?

 Call your healthcare provider right away if a wound starts to swell, turn red, feel warm, or get painful.
 Also call if the redness or warmth starts to spread from the wound.

 - Cellulitis is a deep bacterial infection of the skin.

-- Good hygiene and skin care can help prevent cellulitis.
+- Good hygiene, protective footwear, and skin care can help prevent cellulitis.

 - Watch any breaks in the skin for signs of infection.

 - Untreated cellulitis can lead to amputation, shock, and even death.

 Tips to help you get the most from a visit to your healthcare provider: